Golfer's Elbow Specialists Eugene

 About Golfer's Elbow

-Golfer’s elbow (medial epicondylitis) is inner elbow tendon pain that shows up with gripping, lifting, and repetitive wrist flexion.
-Physical therapy treats it with progressive tendon loading and strength work up the chain to rebuild capacity.
-The goal is strong, pain-free grip for sport and daily life.
+Golfer's elbow is inner elbow tendon pain that shows up with gripping, lifting, and repetitive wrist flexion.
+Physical therapy uses progressive loading and strength work to restore pain-free grip for sport and daily life.

 Expected Recovery Window